tobgu/pyrsistent/README.rst

 -----------

 Pyrsistent is developed with performance in mind.
-Still, while some operations are nearly on par with their built in, mutable, counterparts in terms of speed, other operations are considerably slower.
+Still, while some operations are nearly on par with their built in, mutable, counterparts in terms of speed, other operations are slower.
 In the cases where attempts at optimizations have been done, speed has generally been valued over space.

 Pyrsistent comes with two API compatible flavors of PVector (on which PMap and PSet are based), one pure Python